shagemann2021/scientificpython/README.md

 # scientificpython
 As our final Scientific Python project, we decided to implement a stock exchange webscraper combined with a Telegram Bot to have access to this information straight to your phone real-time.
 We used the Yahoo!
 Finance market data downloader to continuously scrape the historical to current stock price from the web, visualise this information using three different plots - with varying levels of complexity depending as to how much information you want to know - and then have these graphs accessible to a Telegram bot chat.
 Additionally there is the option to get the current stock price.

 Please make sure to check you have installed all the packages listed in requirements.txt (e.g. with pip install -r requirements.txt) to ensure functioning code.

+You need to define your personal working directory before starting any of the files in order for everything to work perfectly.

 The three graphs that are available to be used are:
 - simple: just a basic stock price graph